hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Which VID editor @gchiu?

 [8:54:53](#6PUhgp6h4bEdDLVnMksB0VqlE6ECZojphkI7ESQKPVc) <gchiu (Graham Chiu)>:
-@greggirwin the one that comes up when you type "editor" Ì†ΩÌ∏â
+@greggirwin the one that comes up when you type "editor" üòâ

 [9:06:39](#X11f41YZGf17buAs6PiG28DqjLJDyd9KaH5nrHABRBs) <gchiu (Graham Chiu)>:
 Admittedly it's only a few buttons and an area field